TanmoySG/is-running/README.md

 # Hosting

-The Hosted NonGen version of isRunning, when in Production Stage, will be implemented soon.
+A Hosted Generic version of isRunning, when in Production Stage, will be implemented soon.

 Meanwhile, you can clone this project onto your server and fiddle with its functionalities.